Shooting in Dania Beach leaves 2 dead, 1 injured

 One witness, who worked at a taco stand inside the 7-Eleven where the shooting happened, spoke to 7News and said the gunman started shooting before he even walked into the store when he shot a man sitting inside of a van.

-“He shot someone in the neck, then he went inside and started shooting,” said the witness.
-“He killed an 11-year-old boy and then he just killed himself.
+“He shot someone in the neck outside, then he went inside and started shooting,” said Maximo Limas.
+“He killed a 12-year-old boy and then he just killed himself.
 He shot [the boy] in the head once and then when he hit the floor, [the shooter] went ‘pow, pow pow’ and then just took out himself.”

 Detectives did manage to tow a white van from the scene with a shattered window from apparent gunfire.

-Although the witness stated these claims, investigators have yet to confirm if the gunman shot himself after shooting these people.
+Although Limas stated these claims, investigators have yet to confirm if the gunman shot himself after shooting these people.

+The identities of the victims have not yet been released, but investigators said they did not appear to know one another.

+No word yet on the condition of the person who has been hospitalized.

-BSO’s Homicide and Crime Scene units are currently investigating the circumstances surrounding the shooting.
-However, at this time, there does not appear to be an ongoing threat to the public.
+BSO’s Homicide and Crime Scene units are currently investigating the circumstances surrounding the incident.

+Authorities are urging anyone with information regarding the incident to contact BSO or submit a tip through the SaferWatch app.

 Please check back on WSVN.com and 7News for more details on this developing story.